nosovsh/skypelikeapro/README.rst

 Usage
 ----------------
-Download "Skype like a pro.app" and copy it to your "Applications" folder.
-Now you should run this application instead of Skype executable to launch Skype.
+Download "skypelikeapro.py" script.
+Now you should run Skype via
+    ./skypelikeapro.py
+instead of original Skype executable.

+Also you can run this script if Skype already started.

+Also you can build app with
+    python setup.py py2app
+put it in your "Applications" folder and run as normal app.

-To show deleted and edited messages download "skypelikeapro.py" script and run:
+To show deleted and edited messages run:
     ./skypelikeapro.py --show
 You'll see last 10 messages.
 If you want more, just open Skype db and explore "skypelog" table.

-Also you can run Skype without "Skype like a pro.app", just run
-    ./skypelikeapro.py

 Realisation
 ----------------